 - Employee’s contribution – 1.75% of the gross earnings

 - Employer’s contribution – 4.75% of the gross earnings

 A total of 6.50% has to be calculated and remitted by the employer.

 The due date for payment of ESI is on or before 21st of the following month, to the month to which the salary relates.
-E.g.: If ESI is deducted from the salary of July month, then the remittance has to be done on or before 21st of August.
+E.g.: If ESI is deducted from the salary of July month, then the remittance is done on or before the 21st of August.

 If the employee is drawing up to Rs.75/- as daily average wage, he is exempt from the payment of his share of contribution.
 The employer is however to pay employer’s share of 4.75% of the salary received/receivable by the employee.

 There are two contribution periods, each of six months duration as follows:

 - 1st Oct to 31st March of the year following

 The benefits under the ESI scheme can be broadly classified as follows:

 - Specialists and diagnostic services